 How to get to Bangkok

 The most common way for getting to Bangkok is usually by plane.
 It should be noted that Bangkok has two airports, Suvurnabhumi Airport for international flights, and Don Mueang Airport, which is used for domestic flights.
-Cheap flights to Bangkok, but also domestic flights from Bangkok to, for example, Chiang Mai, Phuket or Koh Samui can be found on online portals such as Skyscanner.

 The cheapest way to get from the airport to the city is by taxi.
 It is clearly the most comfortable option.
 For the ride you pay 10 – 15 euros, provided the taximeter is turned on.
 Best you ask the taxi driver to switch it on.
 Another option would be the Airport Link, a kind of metro, where you usually have to change to other means of transport.

 In Bangkok, the best way to get around is by taxi, MRT (metro) or BTS (skytrain).
 Tuk tuks have unfortunately become too expensive and even with a lot of negotiating skills you will usually pay too much.
 On the other hand, taking a taxi is much cheaper and much safer.
 For short distances you usually pay only 80 baht for the trip – but always make sure the taximeter is on.
 In the new town the best way to get around is by metro and BTS.

 Tip: For getting around in Bangkok, we love to use the Grab App, which allows you to choose your destination and pickup point online.
 In addition, you know exactly how much the ride will cost.

 For many visitors, Bangkok is the starting point for a journey through Thailand.
 The city is the junction between the south and the north, between the Andaman Sea and the Gulf of Thailand.
 No matter by ferry, train, bus or domestic flight – in this country you can easily travel from one destination to another.